 Pier 14 is a waterfront restaurant offering local specialties and fabulous views.
 There is also a gift shop for picking up a few local souvenirs.
 For only $1, you can walk to the edge of pier .
 The views are beautiful and you will be able to get some pretty good shots of the board walk and Ferris Wheel.
 Save some money by making your own souvenir: this is an excellent location for trip photos!
 Fishing day passes are also available for only $7.

-Located just outside of Myrtle Beach in Murrells Inlet is 2500 acre coastal Huntington Beach State Park, which includes beautiful views of the coast, salt marshes, and maritime forests.
+Located just outside of Myrtle Beach in Murrells Inlet is the 2500 acre coastal gem Huntington Beach State Park.
+This state park is loaded with beautiful views of the coast, salt marshes, and maritime forests.
 There is a scenic 3 mile bike path (6 miles round trip) through the forest portion of the park.
 I highly recommend taking a break from all the Myrtle Beach commotion by taking a relaxing morning ride.
 Here is your chance to enjoy some rural recreation and healthy exercise away from the crowds.
 What a nice change of pace, and scenery!

 Tip: Plan your ride or walk early in the morning or late in the evening to avoid the extreme heat!
 For those of you not interested in biking, there are plenty of other activities to enjoy at this beautiful park, including: strolling along the 3 mile beach, camping, picnicking, fishing, birdwatching, hiking, and swimming.
 Note: This bike path is technically not part of the state park, but rather a portion of the Waccamaw Neck Bikeway, which crosses through the park.

 The beaches here rate amongst the best in the country.
 The Grand Strand refers to the extensive 60+ miles of gorgeous coastline found in South Carolina.
 Get up early and enjoy a nice quiet walk along the coast: if you are lucky you may spot a few dolphins.
 Be on the lookout for washed jellyfish along the shore.
-Enjoy smooth white sand and warm water.
-Before your trip stop for a breakfast at Island Vistas resort, complete with excellent food, affordable prices, and incredible views.
+Enjoy digging your feet into the smooth white sand and dipping your feet in the warm water before the afternoon crowds hit.
+Before your trip stop by for a quality breakfast at Island Vistas resort, complete with excellent food, affordable prices, and incredible views.

 Paddle boat rentals and tours